Social Icons

 Directed by Simon Wincer

-In the 90s, two superhero movies caught my eye, one was named The Shadow (1994) and the other was this The Phantom (1996).
-The Phantom for me fairs better than The Shadow (1994), it took its time to dive into the villain and made his reach stronger than that in The Shadow (1994).
+In the 90s, two superhero movies caught my eye: one was The Shadow (1994), and the other was The Phantom (1996).
+For me, The Phantom fares better than The Shadow.
+It takes its time to dive into the villain and makes his reach stronger than that in The Shadow.

-It does not try to bore you with the mystic behind what led to The Phantom, it does a brief intro and the movie goes straight to business.
+It doesn’t try to bore you with the mysticism behind what led to The Phantom; it gives a brief intro and then goes straight to business.

-The movie was directed to use old style action sequences which requires stunts and the huge plus for the movie are the actors.
-Each held their own and delivered the needed fun to make this movie watchable numerous times.
+The movie was directed to use old-style action sequences that require stunts, and a huge plus for the movie is the cast.
+Each actor held their own and delivered the fun needed to make this movie watchable numerous times.

-The movie is based on The Phantom a long running comic strip by Lee Falk.
-Which he started in 1936 and is still ongoing now in 2020.
-The film is loosely inspired by three of The Phantom stories, The Singh Brotherhood, The Sky Band and The Belt.
+The movie is based on The Phantom, a long-running comic strip by Lee Falk, which he started in 1936 and is still ongoing as of 2020.
+The film is loosely inspired by three of The Phantom stories: The Singh Brotherhood, The Sky Band, and The Belt.

 The Phantom has no special powers and relies on his intelligence and skills to get by.
-There is a myth about him, calling him immortal which is because many other people have carried the mantle before the one of which we are watching in this movie.
+There is a myth about him, calling him immortal, which is because many other people have carried the mantle before the one we are watching in this movie.
 The Phantom is a skilled marksman and good in hand-to-hand combat.

-In this plot, the movie is set in 1938 around the time of the 21st Phantom, Kit Walker (Billy Zane).
-He as the Phantom has been keeping his side of the world safe in the Bengalla Jungle.
-His paths crossed with a villain named Xander Drax (Treat Williams) who wants to attain ultimate power.
+In this plot, the movie is set in 1938, around the time of the 21st Phantom, Kit Walker (Billy Zane).
+As the Phantom, he has been keeping his side of the world safe in the Bengalla Jungle.
+His path crosses with a villain named Xander Drax (Treat Williams), who wants to attain ultimate power.

-Drax collates his criminal empire in New York while he has his men go after the three Skulls of Touganda which he needs to attain ultimate power.
+Drax builds his criminal empire in New York while sending his men after the three Skulls of Touganda, which he needs to attain ultimate power.

-The Phantom came to her rescue when she was kidnapped by Sala and we learn that his alter-ego Kit used to date Diana.
+The Phantom comes to her rescue when she is kidnapped by Sala, and we learn that his alter-ego, Kit, used to date Diana.
 After assuring her safety, he heads to New York to stop Drax.

 0 comments: